vmware-archive/distributed-tracing-sample-apps/3D-microservices-observability/springboot-jersey-app-2/README.md

 # Wavefront Hackathon - Springboot Jersey App 2

 This is a sample java application using Springboot beachshirts (#[beachops](https://medium.com/@matthewzeier/thoughts-from-an-operations-wrangler-how-we-use-alerts-to-monitor-wavefront-71329c5e57a8)) which makes shirts for the beach.
+The application is based on spring boot web using rest templates and rest annotations.
+- JDK 1.8 and up
+- Spring Boot 2.3.0.RC1

 ## Running Application locally